Dick Tracy: Early feature films

-Six years after the release of the final Republic serial, Dick Tracy headlined four feature films, produced by RKO Radio Pictures.
+Four years after the release of the final Republic serial, Dick Tracy would headline the first of four feature films, produced by RKO Radio Pictures.
 Dick Tracy (a.k.a.
 Dick Tracy, Detective) (1945) was followed by Dick Tracy vs. Cueball in 1946, both with Morgan Conway as Tracy.
 Ralph Byrd returned for the last two features, both released in 1947: Dick Tracy's Dilemma and Dick Tracy Meets Gruesome.
 Gruesome is probably the best known of the four, with the villain portrayed by Boris Karloff.
 All four movies had many of the visual features associated with film noir: dramatic, shadowy photographic compositions, with many exterior scenes filmed at night (at the RKO Encino movie ranch).
 Lyle Latell co-starred in all four films as Pat Patton.
 Anne Jeffreys played Tess Trueheart in the first two, succeeded by Kay Christopher and finally Anne Gwynne; Ian Keith joined the cast as the actor Vitamin Flintheart for two films; Joseph Crehan played Chief Brandon.
 RKO stocked the films with familiar faces, creating a veritable rogues' gallery of characters: Mike Mazurki as Splitface, Dick Wessel as Cueball, Esther Howard as Filthy Flora, Jack Lambert as hook-handed villain the Claw; baldheaded, pop-eyed Milton Parsons, mild-mannered Byron Foulger, dangerous Trevor Bardette and pockmarked, gently sinister Skelton Knaggs.

 1990 feature film

-Warren Beatty produced, directed, and starred in the film, whose supporting cast includes Al Pacino, Madonna, Glenne Headly, and Charlie Korsmo.
+Warren Beatty produced, directed, co-wrote (uncredited), and starred in the 1990 film Dick Tracy, whose supporting cast includes Al Pacino, Madonna, Glenne Headly, and Charlie Korsmo.
 Dick Tracy depicts the detective's romantic relationships with Breathless Mahoney and Tess Trueheart, as well as his conflicts with crime boss Alphonse "Big Boy" Caprice and his henchmen.
 Tracy also begins fostering a young street urchin named Kid.
 Development of the film began in the early 1980s with Tom Mankiewicz assigned to write the script.
 The screenplay was written instead by Jim Cash and Jack Epps Jr., both of Top Gun fame.
 The project also went through directors (Steven Spielberg, John Landis, Walter Hill, and Richard Benjamin) before the arrival of Beatty.
 It was filmed mainly at Universal Studios.
 Danny Elfman was hired to compose the score, and the film's music and songs were featured on three separate soundtrack albums.